AntoineBoyerGabarra/ML_2022/README.md

 ## _run.py/ipynb_
 regroups the process of data visualization, cleaning and the training of the methods.

- implents and runs the functions of _implementations.py/ipynb_
+implements and runs the functions of _implementations.py/ipynb_